Top 3 Things You’ll Learn

 - Why it’s necessary to review high-cost prescription drug claims for clinical appropriateness

-- Three prescription drug examples that were contributing to wasteful pharmacy benefit spending
+- Three examples of prescription drugs causing wasteful pharmacy benefit spending

 - How utilization management oversight and intervention helped lower pharmacy benefit costs